 Poison Prevention Week is an annual campaign to raise public awareness of poisoning injuries in Canada, encouraging community involvement as part of the solution.

-In 2024, Parachute is joining organizations across Canada to promote a pan-Canadian theme for Poison Prevention Week – Poison Prevention: Empowering Canada for a safer tomorrow.
-Use the hashtag #EmpowerPoisonPrevention to promote the theme on social media.
+In 2025, Parachute is joining organizations across Canada to promote a pan-Canadian theme for Poison Prevention Week – Awareness saves lives.
+Prevent poisoning before it happens.
+Use the hashtag #CheckForPoisons to promote the theme on social media.

-Each year, more than 4,000 Canadians lose their lives due to poisoning and annual unintentional poisoning deaths have now surpassed transport-related deaths in Canada With many potential poisons – such as medications, household cleaners and cannabis products – in and around the home, it’s important to know how to safely store these items and what to do in the event of a poisoning.
+Each year, more than 4,000 Canadians lose their lives due to poisoning and annual unintentional poisoning deaths have now surpassed transport-related deaths in Canada.
+With many potential poisons – such as medications, household cleaners and cannabis products – in and around the home, it’s important to know how to safely store these items and what to do in the event of a poisoning.

 Recognize and identify potential poisons